researchgraph/data-engineering-oct-2023/README.md

 This article can help with the algorithm: https://neo4j.com/docs/graph-data-science/current/algorithms/degree-centrality/

+## Answers for Task 2 💻
+1.1 - Calculate metrics for nodes

+In order to ...
+The following list of activities show an overview of the performed steps:

+Activities
+- a1
+- a2

 ## Task 3
 3.1 - Visualise the graph in such a way that shows the overall scale of all the graph nodes and relationships, and highlights the major clusters.